dojo/docs/dijit/_KeyNavMixin.rst

 To use this mixin, the subclass must implement a number of abstract methods:

-    - focusFirstChild() and focusLastChild() to support the HOME and END keys.
+    - _getFirst() and _getLast() to return the HOME and END keys.
     - _onLeftArrow(), _onRightArrow() _onDownArrow(), and _onUpArrow() methods to handle the
       LEFT/RIGHT/UP/DOWN arrow keys.
 These methods are meant to navigate relative to the current node, so they should operate based on this.focusedChild.
-    - _getNextFocusableChild(child) to find the next child relative to a specified child.
+    - _getNext(child) to find the next child relative to a specified child.
-      "Next" in this context refers to a linear ordering of the children or descendants used by letter key search.
+      "Next" in this context refers to a linear ordering of the children or descendants used for letter key search.

 In addition, the subclass must: